 Welcome to my site.
 Thanks for visiting.
-I’m a poet, author, writing teacher, developmental editor, and empowerment coach who believes in the power of writing to heal and transform lives.
-My expertise is in helping students and clients find their voice on the page and in the world.
-I am passionate about facilitating artistic expression, and my mission is to heal myself and others through creative work.
+I’m an author, writing teacher, coach, workshop facilitator, and speaker who believes in the power of writing to heal and transform lives.
+My expertise is in empowering others to find their voice on the page and also in their lives.
+I am passionate about facilitating artistic expression, personal transformation, and body-mind-spirit health.
+My mission is to heal myself and others through creative work.

 I post once a month, so my messages won’t inundate your in-box.
 If you’d like to receive my newest posts as I write them, please leave your contact info in the “Free Tips” box.
 This is the best way to follow my blog, plus, you’ll receive my best self-nurturing tips for free.